algolia/docsearch/docs/src/config-file.md

 ### `js_render` _Optional_

 Set this value to true if your website requires client-side rendering.
-This will make DocSearch spawn a Selenium proxy to fetch all your webpages.
+This will make DocSearch spawn a Selenium proxy to fetch all your web pages.

 ```json
 {